remote-ind/basic-python/README.md

 # basic-python
-This is my repository for learing basic python with pycharm
+This is my repository for learning basic python with pycharm
 @ remote worker indonesia